 - Understand your current environment.
 You can’t determine where you’re going until you know where you are.
 Start with an analysis of your machines, people, systems, and shop floor.

 - Understand your future.
 Identify the direction in which you’re headed.
 Perhaps a process that used to meet customer demand could be improved.
 For example, in the plastic injection molding process, many completed parts are inspected by a person.
 Industry 4.0 would use sensors during production to make real-time adjustments, therefore improving quality and repeatability.
 Updating the process provides the manufacturer more confidence that the end product meets customer demands.

 - Identify strengths and weaknesses.
 Determine what’s already working well and what isn’t.
 Do you collect data but lack the workforce to analyze it?
 Do you have open relationships with your customers that can be optimized, or are you struggling to maintain repeat orders?

 - Make the plan.
 The direction in which you’re headed should leverage your strengths.
 Do you have a proven history introducing new product lines and want to expand into emerging markets?
 Do you have computer-savvy employees who could thrive with more accurate data?
 Figure out what you do well and then ask, “How can I do that better?”

 If you’re ready to transform your traditional factory into a smart factory and optimize your plant floor, you need to develop a roadmap.

-While the idea of an interlinked factory with dozens of interconnected processes, along with artificial intelligence and automated logistics, seems like science fiction to some, it’s fast becoming a reality for many in the manufacturing industry.
-Those who are quick to adopt these smart technologies — and unleash the data they provide — are poised for streamlined production processes, an enhanced workplace, a more nimble supply chain, and dynamic growth.
-With an Industry 4.0 approach, it’s the data — derived from your factory and your shop floor — that will become your competitive differentiator.
+While the idea of a smart factory with dozens of interconnected processes, and AI and automated logistics, seems like a pipedream to some, it’s fast becoming an imperative for most middle-market manufacturers.
+Those who are quick to adopt digital transformation — are poised for streamlined production processes, and the enhanced ability to mitigate disruption, an agile supply chain, and dynamic growth.
+With an Industry 4.0 approach, it’s the data, derived from your factory and your shop floor, that will become your competitive differentiator.